first direct Gold Credit Card review November 2019

 |Incentive||Earn cashback with selected retailers via Visa Offers, customers can register up to five separate first direct Visa cards.|

 There’s also no annual or monthly fee to worry about.
 However, don’t forget that after the introductory 0% period expires, any outstanding balance will start to accrue interest at the card’s standard rate.
+Make sure you have a plan to pay it off before that happens.

 How does this card compare with other similar cards on the market?